 Brad Heyden lives in Douglas County with his wife, two sons and daughter.
-He is assigned to the Investigations Division.
+He is assigned to the Support Services Division.

 Brad is a native of Colorado and grew up in the southern portion of Arapahoe County.
 During his High School years at Arapahoe High School between 1981 to 1983 he was a member of the Arapahoe Rescue Patrol, a youth search and rescue foundation that also allows its members to interact with the Littleton Police and Fire Departments.